 Even though testing is available and millions of Americans have been tested, nasal swabs may limit the total number of persons tested so the worried well and those with mild symptoms need to stay home!
 Those with chronic diseases, cancer, diabetes, lung disease, kidney failure, suppressed immune systems and those over age 61 and under age 3 will likely be prioritized.
 Self swabbing to screen for infection may become available and point of care immediate test results may soon become available and allow more widespread testing and critical information.
 In addition, widespread serologic testing which has recently been approved will give us critical information about asymptomatic infection rates and immunity levels.
-On April 14, 2020 saliva testing for infection with the virus was approved which will be more comfortable than the nasopharyngeal testing.
+There may be some T-cell cross immunity with other coronaviruses in some persons

 Over 200 Countries and Territories have reported COVID-19.

 Coronavirus Symptoms and Complications